microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 - [Balance (Accounts Payable)](#balance-accounts-payable)
 - [Original Amount](#original-amount)

----
 ### Bucket 1 (Payables)
 **Formula**
-The Bucket 1 (Payables) measure calculates the total amount of payables that fall within the first aging bucket.
-The first uses the Aging Bucket Period table to determine the length of the first aging bucket and calculates the starting date for the bucket based on the current date.
+The Bucket 1 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the first aging bucket.
+The first uses the `Aging Bucket Period` to determine the length of the first aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Bucket 2 (Payables)
 **Formula**
-The Bucket 2 (Payables) measure calculates the total amount of payables that fall within the second aging bucket.
-The second uses the Aging Bucket Period table to determine the length of the second aging bucket and calculates the starting date for the bucket based on the current date.
+The Bucket 2 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the second aging bucket.
+The second uses the `Aging Bucket Period` to determine the length of the second aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Bucket 3 (Payables)
 **Formula**
-The Bucket 3 (Payables) measure calculates the total amount of payables that fall within the third aging bucket.
-The third uses the Aging Bucket Period table to determine the length of the third aging bucket and calculates the starting date for the bucket based on the current date.
+The Bucket 3 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the third aging bucket.
+The third uses the `Aging Bucket Period` to determine the length of the third aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Bucket 4 (Payables)
 **Formula**
-The Bucket 4 (Payables) measure calculates the total amount of payables that fall within the fourth aging bucket.
-The fourth uses the Aging Bucket Period table to determine the length of the fourth aging bucket and calculates the starting date for the bucket based on the current date.
+The Bucket 4 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the fourth aging bucket.
+The fourth uses the `Aging Bucket Period` to determine the length of the fourth aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Bucket 5 (Payables)
 **Formula**
-The Bucket 5 (Payables) measure calculates the total amount of payables that fall within the fifth aging bucket.
-The fifth uses the Aging Bucket Period table to determine the length of the fifth aging bucket and calculates the starting date for the bucket based on the current date.
+The Bucket 5 (Payables) measure calculates the [Amount Payable (LCY)](#amount-payable-lcy) within the fifth aging bucket.
+The fifth uses the `Aging Bucket Period` to determine the length of the fifth aging bucket and calculates the starting date for the bucket based on the current date.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Amount Payable (LCY)
 **Formula**
 The Amount Payable (LCY) measure calculates the total amount of payables in the local currency for a given period.
 The measure sums up the values in the amount (in local currency) column of the Vendor Ledger Entry table to determine the total amount of payables.

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry
 - Date

----
 ### Balance (Accounts Payable)
 **Formula**
 The Balance (Accounts Payable) measure  calculates the total balance of accounts payable up to a specific date.
-The measure uses the Amount Payable (LCY) measure and applies a filter to only include transactions on or before the selected date.
+The measure uses the [Amount Payable (LCY)](#amount-payable-lcy) measure and applies a filter to only include transactions on or before the selected date.

 **Data Sources**
 - Vendor Ledger Entry

----
+- Detailed Vendor Ledger Entry

 ### Original Amount
 **Formula**
 The Original Amount measure calculates the total amount of original entries for vendors.
-The measure uses the Amount Payable (LCY) measure and applies a filter to the Vendor Ledger Entries table to only include entries with the Entry Type equal to "Initial Entry".
+The measure uses the [Amount Payable (LCY)](#amount-payable-lcy) measure and applies a filter to the Vendor Ledger Entries table to only include entries with the Entry Type equal to "Initial Entry".

 **Data Sources**
 - Vendor Ledger Entry
+- Detailed Vendor Ledger Entry

 ## G/L Entry Measures
 - [Amount](#amount)